ConceptaNjolima/MyTNTResources/Week 1/[ENG1.2] Intro to Git.md

 ## Git free time - branch, commit, push, pull, merge (15 minutes)
 1. Spend the rest of time practicing and exploring Git.
-2. Try -
+2. Try - Adding your name and alias
-     * Create a new repo in GitHub
-     * Cloning a repository
+     * Clone TNT repository
-     * Creating multiple branches and switching between branches
-     * Make changes, staging, committing, and pushing
-     * Merger branches
+     * Create a branch and add your name and alias to the txt file
+     * Save, stage, and commit your change
+     * Checkout to master and merge branch into master
      * Pull changes
+     * Push changes
      * Look at the changes in GitHub, check out the branches and commits
      * Look at the changes in SourceTree, check out the branches and commits
      * Look at the source control tab in VS Code, check out the file diffs